 The Council's maximum exposure to credit risk in relation to its investments in banks and building societies cannot be assessed generally as the risk of any institution failing to make interest payments or repay the principal sum will be specific to each individual institution.
-Recent experience has shown that it is rare for such entities to be unable to meet their commitments.
-A risk of irrecoverability applies to all of the Council's deposits, but there was no evidence at the 31 March 2013 that this was likely to crystallise.
+Experience shows that it is rare for such entities to be unable to meet their commitments.
+A risk of irrecoverability applies to all of the Council's deposits, but there was no evidence at the 31st March 2014 that this was likely to crystallise.